 In The End

-In the end, I hope sharing some of my memories honors the memory of Esther Kim, maybe allowing a piece of her to live on.
-How lucky I was to have had the chance to work with Esther as she was a tremendous talent and instrumental in lifting Dallas Maids off the ground during those first, precarious years when a startup’s survival is at its most vulnerable.
-How lucky I was to have known Esther.
+In the end, I hope sharing some of my memories honors the memory of Esther Kim, allowing a piece of her to live on.
+I consider myself incredibly fortunate to have had the chance to work alongside her.
+Esther was a tremendous talent and instrumental in lifting Dallas Maids off the ground during those first, precarious years when a startup’s survival is at its most vulnerable.

 Afterward